-At the time he took office, the Doolin-Dalton Gang was terrorizing the territory and Nix made it one of his first responsibilities, to take them down.
-Just a few months later, on September 1, 1893, he led a posse of some 27 deputy marshals and Indian Police and headed towards Ingalls, Oklahoma, a known hideout of the gang.
+When he took office, the Doolin-Dalton Gang was terrorizing the territory, and Nix made it one of his first responsibilities to take them down.
+A few months later, on September 1, 1893, he led a posse of some 27 deputy marshals and Indian Police and headed towards Ingalls, Oklahoma, a known hideout of the gang.
 In what would become known as the Battle of Ingalls, three of his deputy marshals — Thomas Hueston, Richard Speed, and Lafeyette Shadley were killed, and Doolin-Dalton Gang members, “Bittercreek” Newcomb, Charley Pierce, and “Dynamite Dan” Clifton were wounded but escaped.
 Only gang member “Arkansas Tom” Jones was captured.
-Though the battle was won by the outlaws, the “war” was not yet over.
+Though the outlaws won the battle, the “war” was not yet over.
 Nix then organized an elite group of about 100 U.S. Deputy Marshals to bring down the infamous Doolin-Dalton Gang.
 By 1898, the entire gang had either been captured or killed.

 He was dismissed from his position on January 24, 1896, when an audit alleged that he had misused funds.
 However, it was later found that the “misuse” was probably the result of an inadequate fee system used at that time for payment of U.S. Marshals Service officers.

 Nix returned to life as a Guthrie businessman and, in 1929, co-authored a book titled “Oklahombres: Particularly the Wilder Ones” with Gordon Hines, which detailed the demise of the Doolin-Dalton Gang.

-Nix died on February 4, 1946, in Riverside, California and was buried in Paducah, Kentucky.
+On February 4, 1946, Nix died in Riverside, California, and was buried in Paducah, Kentucky.